Meccano: Components

-Early Instruction Manuals sometimes contained errors due to the poor Model sketches which caused difficulty for small children.
+The instructions sometimes contained errors, which caused difficulty for small children.

 Since this time, enthusiasts such as G. Maurice Morris and MW Models have taken to publishing their own model plans, ranging from small models up to large and complex machines.

 Motors

 The current range of Meccano electric motors consists of small DC types designed to run on domestic batteries.
 These are low-torque high-speed "can" motors.
 These are inexpensive and suitable for small models that a child might construct from the standard range of sets.
 Adult enthusiasts tend to use a wider range of high-performance motors that are better suited to powering large models.
 During Meccano's heyday, the electric motors available were universal wound (for use on DC or AC supplies) that were called the MECCANO MOTOR M-Series in the 1970s; these electric motors ranged from 3 volt to the E20R 20 volt Electric Reversible Motor depending on the motor model.
 They became better known as the M1, M3 and M5 Electric Motors.
 Particularly well known were the E020, E20R and E15R universal motors, issued after the Second World War.

-These could be run from a mains Meccano Transformer No.T20 1 AMP 20 Volts Set or, in the case of the E15R, a 12 V car battery.
+These could be run from a mains Meccano Transformer No.T20 (1 amp 20 volts) set or, in the case of the E15R, a 12 V car battery.
 Earlier there had been short-lived (and potentially lethal) mains motors designed for DC mains with a domestic lightbulb in series to limit the current, followed by motors of the post-War pattern but wound for 4.5 or 6 V DC and suited to lead/acid accumulator power.
 These, as well as the latter accumulator are now rare if in good condition.